Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Experiments and Results

 \subsection{Ablation}

-In this section, we conduct some ablation experiments to investigate the impact of some specific settings in our framework.
+To investigate the impact of some specific settings in our framework, we conduct ablation experiments on the IWSLT14 dataset in this section.

-\paragraph{Tied Embeddings} A basic setting for the transformer-based NMT model is to tie the decoder's input and output embedding~\citep{press2016using,pappas2018beyond}.
-Two embedding tables are used in our GraphMerge model, i.e., the original embedding table and the re-parameterized one.
+\paragraph{Tied Embeddings.} A basic setting for the transformer-based NMT model is to tie the decoder's input and output embedding~\citep{press-wolf-2017-using,pappas-etal-2018-beyond}.
+Here, two embedding tables exist in our GraphMerge model, i.e., the original embedding table and the re-parameterized one.
 We test which one is better to tie with the decoder's output embedding.
+Note that all embeddings are trained from scratch.

-\paragraph{Graph Quality} We use the \emph{eflomal} alignment tool and the \emph{intersect} strategy to extract equivalent word classes and construct the corresponding graph.
+\paragraph{Graph Quality.} We use the \emph{eflomal} alignment tool with the \emph{intersect} strategy to extract alignments and construct the corresponding graph.
 The graphs induced from different alignment strategies may influence downstream results.
-We evaluate this point and set up control groups as follows: 1) Using \emph{FastAlign}~\citep{dyer2013simple} to extract alignments compared with using \emph{eflomal}, where the latter is often considered having better performance.
-2) Using \emph{grow-diag-final-and} as the alignment symmetrization strategy, which normally improves recall but reduces accuracy~\citep{koehn2009statistical}, instead of \emph{intersect}.
+We evaluate this point and set up experimental groups as follows: 1) Using \emph{FastAlign}~\citep{dyer-etal-2013-simple} to extract alignments instead of using \emph{eflomal}, where the latter is often considered to have better performance~\citep{ostling2016efficient}.
+2) Using \emph{grow-diag-final-and} as the alignment strategy instead of \emph{intersect}, which improves recall but reduces precision~\citep{koehn2009statistical}.

-Table~\ref{table-3} shows the results on OPUS-4 with transformer-small as the main architecture.
-We report the results with different settings when using the 2-hop GraphMerge model.
-It shows that tying re-parameterized embeddings for the decoder's project function influences the performance significantly.
-By replacing the re-parameterized embeddings with the original embedding table, BLEU performance drops by 0.5 on average.
-The graph quality also affects the downstream results: by relaxing the accuracy of alignments, performance drops by 0.3 and 0.1 respectively.
+Table~\ref{table-3} shows the ablation results on IWSLT14.
+We report results with different settings: 1-, 2-, 3-hop.
+By replacing the re-parameterized embeddings with the original one, BLEU performance drops by \{0.7, 0.6, 1.0\} on average, respectively.
+It shows that tying re-parameterized embeddings with the decoder's projection function significantly influences performance.
+The quality of the graph also mildly impacts downstream results: When alignments are noisier, as is the case for \textit{FastAlign} and \textit{gdfa}, performance drops by 0.2 and 0.4, respectively, compared to the 2-hop GraphMerge.